Fort Knokke: Early history

 A fort was first erected at the site by the Spanish between 1584 and 1591 during the Eighty Years' War.
 The able Spanish general Alexander Farnese, Duke of Parma had captured Ypres and Veurne (Furnes).
 The fort was intended to block raiding parties of Dutch rebels coming from the port of Ostend.
 The successful Siege of Ostend removed the Dutch threat in 1604 and the fort fell into disuse.
 Spain awoke to the location's strategic importance during the Franco-Spanish War.
 In 1649 a new fort was constructed in the fork between the Yser River and the Ypres Canal.

 France acquired the Castellany of Veurne-Ambacht by the Treaty of Aix-la-Chapelle in 1668.
-King Louis XIV of France wanted a double line of fortresses to protect the northern border of his kingdom.
+King Louis XIV wanted a double line of fortresses to protect the northern border of his kingdom.
 The fortifications expert Sébastien Le Prestre de Vauban immediately noted the importance of its location and set to work redesigning Fort de la Knocque in 1678.
 The core of the fort was a triangular island on the south side of the streams' confluence.
 A hornwork and ravelin with brick parapets protected the southeast side.
 The fort was expanded between 1690 and 1692 with the addition of two bastions, one on the north side and one on the south.
 Ravelins were added on the east and west sides, while three lunettes completed the defenses.
 All the new works were constructed of earth.
 Sometime between 1692 and 1712 a wide moat was added on the east and west sides.